BIBSYSDEV/track-changes-to-aws-terms-and-conditions/miro/terms-of-service.md

 Effective date September 1, 2021

-This Miro Terms of Service (“ **Agreement** ”) is entered into by and between RealtimeBoard Inc. dba Miro (“ **Miro** ”) and the entity or person placing an order for or accessing the Service (“ **Customer** ” or “ **you** ”).
+This Miro Terms of Service (“ **Agreement** ”) is entered into by and between RealtimeBoard Inc. dba Miro or the Miro Affiliate identified in an Order (“ **Miro** ”) and the entity or person placing an order for or accessing the Service (“ **Customer** ” or “ **you** ”).
 This Agreement consists of the terms and conditions set forth below and any Orders.
 If you are accessing or using the Service on behalf of your company, you represent that you are authorized to accept this Agreement on behalf of your company, and all references to “you” reference your company.

 The “ **Effective Date** ” of this Agreement is the date which is the earlier of (a) Customer’s initial access to the Service through any online